Through The Wardrobe Cocktail Recipe

 Method

-1. Rinse cocktail glass with Suze by adding it the glass, rolling it around until it's coated, and discarding the excess.
+1. Rinse coupe glass with Suze by adding it the glass, rolling it around until coated, and discarding the excess.

-2. Add gin, pine syrup, lime juice, egg white, and cubed ice to a shaker.
+2. Add gin, pine syrup, lime juice, and egg white to a shaker.

 Pin Recipe